-Other assets are recorded at historical costs, and as of June 30, 2024 and December 31, 2023, the balance is primarily comprised of spare parts for manufacturing equipment.
-Spare parts are not subject to depreciation until such time that they are placed into service and the part that is being replaced is disposed.
+Other assets are recorded at historical costs, and as of September 30, 2024 and December 31, 2023, the balance is primarily comprised of spare parts for manufacturing equipment.
+The Company maintains spare for either repair and maintenance, which is expensed as incurred, or replacement of capitalized equipment.
+Capitalized equipment spare parts are not subject to depreciation until such time that they are placed into service and the part that is being replaced is disposed.